 Seabirds, Pacific Northwest

-If you visit the lakes of the BC Coastal Region, the call of the Common Loon is a sound you will probably hear.
+If you visit the lakes of the Pacific Northwest, the call of the Common Loon is a sound you will probably hear.
 The loon is a regular feature of the our lakes and a truly iconic part of the land.

 The male and female have similar characteristics with the male being a wee bit larger.
 The adult bird has dark red eyes, long and pointed black bill, a black head, and the neck has vertical white striping.

 The common loon has a streamlined body, and its legs are located farther back on its trunk, allowing for optimal movement in the water but making it very clumsy on land.
 Its an incredible diver with Its powerful leg muscles that speed it through the water.
 Its bones are heavier than those of most birds.